npofsi/npofsi/README.md

-- 🥺 I'm npofsi, you can call me pos.
+- 🥺 I'm npofsi, you can call me _/pos/_

 - 🎓 I'm a graduate EE+CS major at Beijing Jiaotong University, Beijing.